microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 * `hidden`
 * `detached`

-These flags provide a way for an application to specify a default value for the console-related [`CreateProcess()`] [process creation flags] which will take effect when none are provided and there is no existing console session.
+These flags provide a way for an application to specify a default value for the console-related [process creation flags] supported by [`CreateProcess`] which will take effect when none are provided and there is no existing console session.

 It would look (roughly) like this: